-- 1. Battery costs are currently responsible for a large part of the TCO of e-LCVs, but the price of batteries is already falling and will continue to do so.
-The cost per kWh has fallen from USD1000 in 2010 to between USD130 and USD200 today, according to the OEMs such as Tesla and GM, and it is expected to drop further in view of the mass production in gigafactories5. - 2.
-The residual values (RVs) are still uncertain.
-Early adopters and EV enthusiasts are expected to lease new e-LCVs, so who are the potential buyers of those vehicles on the second-hand market?
-Although the potential buyer is still unclear, the long-term forecast is positive; as EVs become more common, demand for second-hand EVs will increase too. - 3.
-Battery life is showing a positive trend, as battery management systems seem to be performing well in the long term.
+2. Battery life is showing a positive trend, as battery management systems seem to be performing well in the long term.
 After 200,000 kilometres, batteries still provide above 93% of their original range, according to real-life figures from Tesla vehicles6.
-OEMs are therefore willing to provide batteries with long warranty periods, which will greatly support the second-hand market. - 4.
-The maintenance and repair costs are relatively low; an average e-LCV has around 50% fewer parts than diesel vehicles.
+OEMs are therefore willing to provide batteries with long warranty periods, which will greatly support the second-hand market.

+3. The maintenance and repair costs are relatively low; an average e-LCV has around 50% fewer parts than diesel vehicles.
 Rather than having lots of moving parts, EVs are more like 'computers on wheels' and this has a positive impact on the maintenance costs.

+1. Battery costs are currently responsible for a large part of the TCO of e-LCVs, but the price of batteries is already falling and will continue to do so.
+The cost per kWh has fallen from USD1000 in 2010 to between USD130 and USD200 today, according to the OEMs such as Tesla and GM, and it is expected to drop further in view of the mass production in gigafactories5.

-- 5. The insurance cost for e-LCVs is slightly higher than for diesels because it is often based on the vehicle catalogue price (which is higher in the case of EVs).
-However, damage statistics which strongly impact insurance premiums are similar for both EVs and diesels.
-Premiums for EVs might ultimately fall because of their lower average repair cost (due to fewer moving parts). - 6.
-Electricity consumption is much cheaper compared to the fuel costs for diesels.
+4. The insurance cost for e-LCVs is slightly higher than for diesels because it is often based on the vehicle catalogue price (which is higher in the case of EVs).
+However, damage statistics - which strongly impact insurance premiums - are similar for both EVs and diesels.
+Premiums for EVs might ultimately fall because of their lower average repair cost (due to fewer moving parts).

+5. Electricity consumption is much cheaper compared to the fuel costs for diesels.
 The current calculations are based on each country's standard kWh tariffs.
-Prices tend to fall when a higher volume is purchased, which will most likely be the case for large business premises where e-LCV fleets will be charged overnight. - 7.
-The current taxation scheme in many European countries favours zero-consumption vehicles, offering high tax incentives and often exemption from road tax to encourage the purchase of e-LCVs.
+Prices tend to fall when a higher volume is purchased, which will most likely be the case for large business premises where e-LCV fleets will be charged overnight.

+6. The current taxation scheme in many European countries favours zero-consumption vehicles, offering high tax incentives and often exemption from road tax to encourage the purchase of e-LCVs.
 These subsidies might be phased out in the near future, but the extent to which is still unclear.
-The fact remains that governments will support EVs over ICEs. - 8.
-There is a realistic risk of stricter Low Emission Zones being introduced.
-The financial risk of not being able to access inner cities should be factored into the business case.
-What good is a lower TCO if your vehicle is not even allowed into the city centre?
+The fact remains that governments will support EVs over ICEs.